-- The dapp calls the Tableland registry smart contract to run this SQL statement, and this contract checks the dapp’s smart contract, which contains custom ACLs that define this new user’s permissions.
-A couple of things to note:
+- The dapp calls the Tableland registry smart contract to run this SQL statement and checks custom ACLs that define this new user’s permissions (which rows, columns, and other clauses).

 - The Tableland smart contract takes the SQL statement & the permissions for this user, and it incorporates these into emitted events that describe the SQL-based actions to take.

-- If the user has the correct privileges for writing to a table, a Validator will run the SQL command accordingly (e.g., insert a new row into the table or update an existing value) and broadcast confirmation data to the Tableland network.
+- If the user has the correct privileges for writing to a table, the validator will run the SQL statement accordingly (e.g., insert a new row into the table or update an existing value) and broadcast confirmation data to the Tableland network.

-- If the request is simply a read query, the corresponding data will be returned; Tableland is an entirely open network of relational data where anyone can perform read-only queries on any table.
+- If the request is simply a read query, the corresponding data will be returned.